 - “Greensleeves”; “My name is Theodore Winky, and I am already damned beyond Mr Falwell’s dreams.”

-- Multi-part epics (after reading each post, continue to the next until the story is over):
+- Multi-part epics (after reading each post, continue to the next until the

 Ms Borgstrom is also the creator of Nobilis, a role-playing game which I am told is excellent.
 Based on what I’ve read about it and what I’ve seen of her other work, I’m tempted to pick it up just to read it.